The Bottom Line

-On first inspection, the Tribit StormBox looks identical to the JBL Flip 4, with a touch of the UE Boom 3.
-The shape and rear control panel look similar to the JBL Flip 4 while the large control panel on the front of the Tribit StormBox resembles a similar layout to that of the UE Boom 3.
+On the first inspection, the Tribit StormBox looks identical to the JBL Flip 4, with a touch of the UE Boom 3.
+The shape and rear control panel look similar to the JBL Flip 4, while the large control panel on the front of the Tribit StormBox resembles a similar layout to that of the UE Boom 3.

 Like the Flip 4, a rubberized mesh covers the StormBox.
-This mesh cover offers both protection while giving the speaker a premium look and feel.
-The StormBox is IPX7 rated which protects against submersion to a depth of 1m for 30 minutes.
+This mesh cover offers protection while giving the speaker a premium look and feel.
+The StormBox is IPX7 rated, which protects against submersion to a depth of 1m for 30 minutes.
 Great for use around the pool or in the shower.

 Where the Tribit StormBox has the edge over the Flip 4 is its ability to float in water.
 The Flip 4 sinks!
 If you have ever used a speaker at the pool or lake, you’ll know accidents happen.
-If you’re in a particularly deep body of water, you can say goodbye to your Flip 4 while the StormBox will bob to the surface still playing music.
+If you’re in a particularly deep body of water, you can say goodbye to your Flip 4 while the StormBox will bob to the surface, still playing music.